Aniruddha-Deb/MathNotes/notes/chemistry/quantum/fundamentals.rst

 Every observable quantity has an operator associated with it.
-Thus, the position of a particle :math:`\ket{x}` has an operator :math:`\hat{x}` associated with it.
-The operator defines an operation to be performed on an observable.
+Thus, the position of a particle :math:`\ket{x}` has an operator :math:`\hat{x}` associated with it. **The operator defines an operation to be performed on an observable.**
 For example, the operator :math:`\hat x` is defined as

 .. math:: \hat x = x

-which is a simple multiplication operation.
+Note that the operators work on a state vector like :math:`\ket{x}`, rather than a function.
+Quantum operators are quite different from the algebraic operators we would find. which is a simple multiplication operation.
 The momentum operator, however, is defined as follows: